X-Men Blue: "Mojo Worldwide"

 Transported to Asteroid M, Longshot, Kitty, Prestige and Cyclops are forced to fight a simulation of Magneto.
-Scott then admits that the X-Men Blue have been working with Magneto and concludes that they never should have agreed as it is impossible for someone to change their behaviour so significantly.
+Scott then admits that the Blue Team have been working with Magneto and concludes that they never should have agreed as it is impossible for someone to change their behaviour so significantly.
 Meanwhile, Logan, Storm, Iceman and Angel are sent to the X-Tinction Agenda where they come under attack by the Magistrates and the Press Gang who swiftly kill the entire team.
 Meanwhile, Marvel Girl, Beast, Jimmy, Colossus and Nightcrawler are still fighting demons and are confronted by a simulation of the Goblin Queen who Jean manages to defeat, causing the team to be teleported to the Savage Land.
-Mojo is delighted when Polaris, Danger and the real Magneto arrive to rescue the X-Men, sending them into the Morlock tunnels to face the Apocalypse and the Marauders.
+Mojo is delighted when Polaris, Danger and the real Magneto arrive to rescue the X-Men, sending them into the Morlock tunnels to face Apocalypse and the Marauders.
 Longshot manages to teleport his team away from the Avengers.Still in the Savage land, Hank uses magic to fight off their enemies, much to the concern of Jean.
 Longshot and the others arrive and the surviving X-Men regroup before freeing the X-Men that had previously been “killed” from stasis chambers on Mojoworld.
 Magneto, Polaris and Danger defeat Apocalypse but then come face-to-face with the Shi'ar and Krakoa although Danger manages to free them from the simulation.
 While the rest of the X-Men engage Spiral and Mojo's forces, Kitty finds out the location of Mojo's control room.
 The team reach the control room for their final showdown with Mojo, who leeches energy from his viewers to increase his strength.
 He appears to be getting the upper hand until Magento and Polaris arrive and combine their powers to create an EMP that disables his broadcasting technology, leaving him helpless.
 Kitty berates the young X-Men for working with Magneto and confronts Magneto about his actions but Colossus convinces her to stand down.
 After teleporting away, Mojo and his crew are stranded on Earth but manage to set up their own news network.